BlaineAndersonDev/template-gatsby-forestry/README.md

   <img src="static/images/netlify_deploy_04.png" width="300" height="300">
 </div>

-Once the site is deployed, a link will appear with a randomly generated name.
+Once the site is deployed (after a few minutes), a link will appear with a randomly generated name.
 Click on that link and check out your now hosted blog!

 <div align="center">
   <img src="static/images/netlify_deploy_05.png" width="auto" height="auto">